Skip to main content

 The first apocalypse novel I read was Lucifer's Hammer.
 I remember thinking the genre had potential.
 I was on my honeymoon, and it all seemed remote.
 Now I'm older and my world is shrinking and I wonder if these kind of novels prepare you for aging, and I'm having nightmares, and this novel touches me very deeply.

-Everytime the water goes off, or the electricity doesn't work, I ask, is this it?
+In my life, everytime the water goes off, or the electricity doesn't work, I ask, is this it?
 I hear a loud boom in the distance.

 She lies to her husband so he won't worry, that is maybe a kindness, but I wouldn't want to be lied to.
 To lie to someone is to infantilize them.
 Perhaps it's wise, shielding the truth about which someone can't do anything.
 I never considered lying can help maintain relationships as The Departed (2006) suggests.